MicrosoftDocs/memdocs/sccm/compliance/plan-design/scap/install-configure-scap.md

       ![Select Content Type](./media/import-new-scap-content.png)

-3. Select the SCAP datastream file, XCCDF and CPE dictionary file or Oval content file.
+3. Select the SCAP datastream file, XCCDF, and CPE dictionary file or Oval content file.

      ![Select the SCAP datastream file](./media/select-datastream-file.png)

 4. If SCAP 1.2 select the datastream.
 Then select the benchmark and profile for SCAP 1.x.
 Select **Next** to convert the content.
-You will see a progress bar as this takes place.
+You will see a progress bar.

       ![Select the benchmark and profile for SCAP 1.2](./media/select-benchmark-and-profile.png)